 In an approach to continually cover new ground, the band took various detours in the US to add more new experiences.
 One of these included performing at the inaugural Sturgis Motorcycle Rally with a powerful performance at the Full Throttle Saloon.
 To top it off, they took to playing at the NFL home of the Arizona Cardinals on game day where the team used a personalized version of ‘Make Some Noise’ every time they make a touchdown!

 For the first time since the bands inception, The Dead Daisies headed to the Asian continent with Japan being the first stop, where they made an appearance at Loud Park Festival in October.
 Although appearing early in the day, they played to a packed out arena with a very enthusiastic crowd.
 This was followed by a series of shows for the USO playing for the US military in South Korea, something that the band have been keen to do for a long time.
 When the timing and logistics worked out, The Dead Daisies were only too happy to take the opportunity to play for the service men and woman and show their personal appreciation.
 After spending time at sea on the KISS Kruise VI sailing around Mexico and the Cayman Islands, the band crossed the Atlantic to start an extensive tour of the UK and Europe with co-headliners ‘The Answer’.
 The tour proved to be an unbelievable success with dates selling out well in advance.

-After another phenomenal year for the band, 2017 is already ramping up with the prospect of a new live album „Live & Louder“ in May and festival appearances including Download, Sweden Rock, Rock Hard Festival, Hellfest and Graspop.
-A tour of Japan in July and first time appearances in South America are also being lined up for this year.
+The new year is already ramping up with the prospect of a new live album ‘Live & Louder’ which hits stores in most territories on May 19th.
+Festival appearances including Download, Sweden Rock, Rock Hard Festival, Hellfest and Graspop have been lined up as well as a tour of Japan in July and a return to the US for some club dates.
+For the first time appearances in Brazil and Argentina are also being lined up for this year.